eslint/eslint/docs/rules/no-undefined.md

 }
 ```

 Because `undefined` can be overwritten or shadowed, reading `undefined` can give an unexpected value.
 (This is not the case for `null`, which is a keyword that always produces the same value.)
-To guard against this, you can use the [no-global-assign](no-global-assign.md) and [no-shadow-restricted-names](no-shadow-restricted-names.md) rules.

-Alternatively, you can avoid all uses of `undefined`, which is what some style guides recommend.
-Those style guides then recommend:
+To guard against this, you can avoid all uses of `undefined`, which is what some style guides recommend and what this rule enforces.
+Those style guides then also recommend:

 * Variables that should be `undefined` are simply left uninitialized.
 (All uninitialized variables automatically get the value of `undefined` in JavaScript.)
 * Checking if a value is `undefined` should be done with `typeof`.
 * Using the `void` operator to generate the value of `undefined` if necessary.

+As an alternative, you can use the [no-global-assign](no-global-assign.md) and [no-shadow-restricted-names](no-shadow-restricted-names.md) rules to prevent `undefined` from being shadowed or assigned a different value.
+This ensures that `undefined` will always hold its original, expected value.

 ## Rule Details